goodbuddyo/react-context01/README.md

 It is based on the Pluralsight course "Working with Components in React 18"t
 Author: Peter Kellner

-After coding along with this course, the goal will be to use what is learned in the course for other applications.
+This app will be using next.js and a local db.json file After coding along with this course, the goal will be to use what is learned in the course for other applications.

 To run, open a terminal and run